lazerllamaz/CS4910Project/README.md

 # CS4910Project

-Store passwords by entering a website name and password before hitting "save password" View passwords by hitting "view passwords" and enter your password (the password for now is "password")

-Reset DB with "python main.py reset" Close application after running and the DB will be reset

 run "pip install -r requirements.txt" in virtual environment to install packages

 On Linux: Must install most current version of pip to install customtkinter